 Clinically, patients with FL often present with asymptomatic peripheral lymphadenopathy or have enlarged lymph nodes detected incidentally on imaging studies.
 Although hilar and mediastinal nodes are frequently involved, large mediastinal masses are uncommon.
 The spleen and bone marrow are commonly involved by disease, but CNS and organ involvement is uncommon.
 Infiltration of the bone marrow is present in 60%–80% of patients at time of diagnosis.
 The majority of patients (70%–80%) will present with advanced stage disease, and up to 25% will have B symptoms or an elevated serum LDH level.
 Although bone marrow involvement is common and sensitive molecular testing frequently identifies circulating lymphoma cells, cytopenias are uncommon at presentation.

 In addition to the classic presentation of FL as described above, there are a few distinct clinical variants.
 Primary intestinal follicular lymphoma is often found incidentally on endoscopy performed for unrelated indications and most often involves the second portion of the duodenum.
 Pediatric lymphoma is another variant and has distinct features as noted above.
-Intrafollicular neoplasia, or in situ FL, refers to follicles with high levels of BCL-2 expression but without other features of FL. ...
+Intrafollicular neoplasia, or in situ FL, refers to follicles with high levels of BCL-2 expression but without other ...